 • Ability to communicate effectively to convey complex ideas and concepts.

 • Ability to exercise discretion and sound judgment in making critical decisions.

 • Ability to travel infrequently, 10%, (i.e., weekly-monthly) under normal conditions for long distances.

 - Texas Contract Manager Certification required within one year of hire date.

 Physical Requirements and/or Working Conditions

 This classification functions in a standard office environment.
-Ability to move up to 35 lbs.
+Ability to move up to 20 Ibs.
 Ability to drive and travel as needed.
 Will need to move about the office to access file cabinets, office machinery, set up conference rooms for meetings, etc. Must be able to communicate and exchange accurate information via phone, computer and in person.
-Must be able to observe and evaluate media and artistic presentations.
-Must be able to work hours during a legislative session that include holidays and as needed.
+Must be able to observe and evaluate data in a variety of formats, including hard copy, electronic and media formats.
 Repetitive use of a keyboard at a workstation.
 Work with overlapping projects and deadlines.
 Work as a team member.
 Have direct customer contact.
-Must have stamina to work a regular 8-hour work day and to work extended hours as needed.
+Must be able to work hours during a legislative session that include holidays and as needed.

 Notice to Applicants Who May Require Reasonable Accommodation in the Interview Process

 Applicants with disabilities who may need to discuss special accommodations during the interview process should email the OOG’s Reasonable Accommodation Program Manager or call 512-463-5873 in the Human Resources Department.
 If reasonably possible, please call at least 48 hours in advance to afford our representative and the hiring division sufficient time to properly review and coordinate your request.

 Contact Human Resources